 The new wheels are fitted with high performance, low profile Michelin SP3 tyres chosen for their dry- and wet-road grip, durability, and low noise levels.
 Tyre size is 245/40 R18 and the tread pattern is directional.

 Inside, the sporty new Recaro front seats, the rear seats and steering wheel are all re-trimmed in Cosworth-branded black leather.
 Also distinguishing the CS400 are Piano Black centre stack and trim accents, and the fitment of privacy glass.

 Standard features carried-over from the WRX STI model include: LED tail lamps, front and rear electric windows, 10-speaker, six-disc radio/CD player plus front, side and curtain airbags.

 The new Cosworth Impreza STI CS400 comes with the reassurance of a three-year or 36,000-mile warranty plus 12-year anti-corrosion cover and three-year paintwork warranty.

 This is in addition to three years' membership of Subaru Assistance – a comprehensive home and roadside repair and recovery package throughout the UK and Europe administered by The AA.

 Five-door, five-seat hatchback, with all-steel unitary construction body shell.
-Longitudinally-mounted petrol boxer engines driving the front and rear wheels (AWD) via a six-speed manual transmission.
+Longitudinally-mounted petrol boxer engines driving the front and rear wheels (Subaru Symmetrical All-Wheel Drive) via a six-speed manual transmission.